jotak/game-of-stacks/ISTIO-QUICK-START.md

 # If you don't have already Istio deployed, to download and deploy Istio, run:
 make deploy-istio

-# Alternatively you can also deploy Istio without downloading:
+# Alternatively you can also deploy Istio without downloading (just set your Istio local installation path as in the example below):
 ISTIO_PATH=~/istio-1.5.0 make deploy-istio

 # Enable Istio on namespaces 'default' and 'kafka':